 The visualization of data can be done through the medium of charts and graphs.

 Multi-dimensional big data can be handled through tensor-based computation.
 Tensor-based computation makes use of linear relations in the form of scalars and vectors.

 Other technologies that can be applied to big data are:

 These technologies are provided by vendors like Amazon, Microsoft, IBM etc to manage the big data.

 MapReduce Algorithm for Big Data

-Large amount of data cannot be processed using traditional data processing approaches.
-This problem has been solved by Google using an algorithm known as MapReduce algorithm.
+A large amount of data cannot be processed using traditional data processing approaches.
+This problem has been solved by Google using an algorithm known as the MapReduce algorithm.
 Using this algorithm, the task can be divided into small parts and these parts are assigned to distributed computers connected on the network.
 The data is then collected from individual computers to form a final dataset.